hardippatel7/student-result-management/README.md

 Improvements needed
 - Effective use of virtual field in Student schema could have been done, I could not find any way, need to dig deep into that.
 - Further optmizations can be done based on future scalability.
+- Tests are missing.
+- On Devops side, CI/CD pipelines can be implemented.

 ## Backend API URL